DevExpress-Examples/common-maui-memory-leaks/README.md

 <!-- default badges end -->
 # Common .NET MAUI Memory Leaks

-This repository showcases common patterns that can lead to memory leaks in .NET MAUI applications.
-Each pattern is demonstrated on its own page, allowing you to test them individually.
+This repository details common patterns that can lead to memory leaks in .NET MAUI-based applications.
+Each pattern is demonstrated on its own page, allowing you to test individually.

-For each page, we've included code that fixes the memory leak.
-You can uncomment this code to compare how the application behaves with and without the leak.
+For each page, we've included code to address the memory leak.
+You can uncomment this code to compare app behavior with and without the leak.

-To see if a page remains in memory, click the **Check Instances** button.
-This triggers garbage collection and shows the number of kept pages.
+To determine if a page remains in memory, click the **Check Instances** button.
+This triggers garbage collection and displays the number of retained pages.

 ![Project Demonstration](./img/ProjectDemonstration.gif)

 You might need to click the **Check Instances** button 2-3 times to ensure the garbage collector clears unused objects over multiple cycles.

-The example includes the following usage scenarios that can cause an object to remain in memory:
+This example considers the following usage scenarios (why objects remain in memory):

 1. A reference from a long-lived object or static property
 2. An event handler held by a long-lived object